Monday, 22 December 2025

 In this context, I love this line: ' modernity is in your head, it's how you treat other people.'

 When I was finding feminism and thinking of my identity, at some point, I realised , that as an individual, feminism wasn't about exposing yourself, wearing clothes of your choice to piss off a conservative environment, but finding cultural roots.
-I became enamoured with feminists who seemed to have a grounded sense of where they come from, saris, bindis, African dress, head wraps, etc. Then, I found socialist feminism.
+I became enamoured with feminists who seemed to have a grounded sense of where they come from, saris, bindis, African dress, head wraps, etc. Then, I found socialist feminism which .
 Now, I struggle to find even feminism alone as urgent.

 As I think about my father suffering from dementia and, that his whole family except for me is living with him, and, as Pakistanis love projecting their non existent culture and religion, I know we have embraced an ugly capitalist brutal reality.